oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy on the binding parameter's entity set or on `HierarchyNodes` if present.
 This hierarchy is evaluated by the function.
-Nodes in the hierarchy are identified by the primitive value of their `RecursiveHierarchy/NodePropertyPath`.
+Nodes in the hierarchy are identified by the primitive value of the entities' `RecursiveHierarchy/NodeProperty`.
 If the binding parameter is null, the function returns null.

 ## <a name="HierarchyNode"></a>[HierarchyNode](./Org.OData.Aggregation.V1.xml#L227:~:text=<TypeDefinition%20Name="-,HierarchyNode,-")